Paperless Direct Debit

 Prior to using Paperless Direct Debit, organisations need to be aware of the associated additional risks involved in operating the service:

-- It is the organisation's responsibility to verify the customer and validate their details. for example. identity, account details, customer address.
-A number of software packages are available to assist in this process, details are available in the Direct Debit verification measures which can be found in the Information Hub to the right of your screen
+- It is the organisation's responsibility to verify the customer and validate their details, for example: identity, account details, customer address.
+A number of software packages are available to assist in this process, details are available in the Direct Debit verification measures which can be found in the Information Hub below or to the right of your screen

 - Organisations must be aware that there may be an impact on future business if Direct Debit ceases to be the preferred payment method for customers